md-faiz-0185/Data-Analytics/README.md

 This is my first  Git Repository

 ## Table of content

-1.Introduction to Excel</br>
-2.Conditionals & Null Values</br>
-3.Data Cleaning with Excel</br>
+1.Data Cleaning with Excel</br>
-4.Myntra Data Cleaning</br>
+2.Myntra Data Cleaning</br>
-5.Dashboard Building with Excel
+3.Dashboard Building with Excel